felys-lang/felys-docs/docs/en/guide/quickstart.md

 ```

 ::: tip
-Function closure is not supported, so a function only have access parameters, constants, and it self. (syntactic sugar)
+Function closure is not supported, meaning that a function only have the access to parameters, constants, and itself. (syntactic sugar)
 :::

 ### Cool Tricks